 Time to learn languages and start hobbies.
 Time to read and relax.
 Time to explore New York.
 Time to date.
 Time to do whatever the hell I feel like doing.

 While I’m better at managing time, I still have too many projects going at once.
 As my friend Steve recently told me, “Matt, I got tired just hearing what you are doing.
 I can’t imagine what’s it like to actually do it.”

-There’s a certain irony in that, while I preach the importance creating time in your life for what you want, I haven’t followed my own advice.
+There’s a certain irony in that, while I preach the importance of creating time in your life for what you want, I haven’t followed my own advice.

 The truth is I’m a workaholic.
-I have been since I was I was a kid.
+I have been since I was a kid.
 I used to pull 60 hour weeks at my 9 to 5.
 I don’t know how not to work.

 I think that’s why I love being an entrepreneur.
 It’s easy to always create projects and build stuff.

 But I need to stop that.
 I need to free up time.
-The average life is only 29,000 days and, as I barrel closer and closer to the statistical half way point of my own, it’s time to live a more purposeful life.
+The average life is only 29,000 days and, as I barrel closer and closer to the statistical halfway point of my own, it’s time to live a more purposeful life.

 And so, as I am off to Thailand and then New Zealand through January, I’ve decided to take a mini-break from blogging.
 In truth, while the panic attacks are gone, the conditions that created them still haven’t gone away.

 Last year was a revelation.
 This year was a realization:

 This new me is still a work in progress.